ceph/ceph/doc/start/quick-rbd.rst

  Block Device Quick Start
 ==========================

-To use this guide, you must have executed the procedures in the `Object Store Quick Start`_ guide first.
+To use this guide, you must have executed the procedures in the `Storage Cluster Quick Start`_ guide first.
 Ensure your :term:`Ceph Storage Cluster` is in an ``active + clean`` state before working with the :term:`Ceph Block Device`.
 Execute this quick start on the admin node.

 .. note:: The Ceph Block Device is also known as :term:`RBD` or :term:`RADOS` Block Device.